anycable/anycable-rails/docs/getting_started.md

 ````

 **IMPORTANT:** AnyCable Rails automatically pass the current socket ID to Active Job, so you can use `broadcast ..., to_others: true` in your background jobs without any additional configuration.

+### Batching broadcasts automatically

+AnyCable supports publishing [broadcast messages in batches](../ruby/broadcast_adapters.md#batching) (to reduce the number of round-trips and ensure delivery order).
+You can enable automatic batching of broadcasts by setting `ANYCABLE_BROADCAST_BATCHING=true` (or `broadcast_batching: true` in the config file).

+Auto-batching uses [Rails executor](https://guides.rubyonrails.org/threading_and_code_execution.html#executor) under the hood, so broadcasts are aggregated within Rails _units of work_, such as HTTP requests, background jobs, etc.

 ## Development and test